By Malik Chohra

 Pricing: Free (MIT License)

-NativeBase Starter (Best for UI-focused apps)
+NativeBase Standard (Best for UI-focused apps)

 Best for: Projects prioritizing pixel-perfect UI